cavaliercoder/wmilab/README.md

 * SELECT queries with named fields (ie. not '*') fail

-* Occasionaly the class list does not refresh on first load
+* Occasionally the class list does not refresh on first load

 * Line endings don't appear consistently in all class and member descriptions